zeromq/ingescape/doc/content/blog/first_full_agent.md

 {{< / highlight >}}

-### About mainloops
+### About main loops

 Agents are interactive software.
 As such, they need to continue their execution as long as something does not explicitly make them interrupt and stop.
 Interactive programs rely on at least one mainloop so that they won't stop by themselves.
-Because of the variety of loops in the various operating systems and industrial frameworks, we decided not to force the use of yet another mainloop mechanism in ingeScape.
-However, it is very easy to create your own infinite loop if you need to.
-This example shows two different ways of doing this.
+There are many different types of loops available in the operating systems and industrial frameworks, with whom ingeScape can be used.
+This example shows how to manually create an interactive loop with support for keyboard inputs in the command line, and another way, using the CZMQ library, which is used by ingeScape and thus always available to you.

-Should you need more sophisticated mainloops, we advise you to use the ***select*** function available in ***\<sys/select.h\>*** or the mainloop extension capabilities of the framework you are using.
+Should you need more sophisticated or customized mainloops, we advise you to use the ***select*** function available in ***\<sys/select.h\>*** or the mainloop extension capabilities of the industrial framework you are using.
 Please note that ingeScape uses its own mainloop and threads that will not interfere with the one you are using.
 With some frameworks though, it will be necessary  to wrap the code in your callbacks to execute it into your frameworks's main thread or main queue.
 Check the ingeScape documentation for more details about this.

 In this example, depending on the use of the *- - noninteractiveloop* command line parameter, two different loops can be activated.
-Both are based on a simple infinite *while* loop.

 By default, the interactive loop mode is activated, i.e. the one enabling the use of commands inside the terminal once the agent is running.
 This loop is based on ***fgets*** function from ***\<stdio.h\>***, which has the capability to wait until some text is input in the terminal.
 In the case where the user uses the *Ctrl + c* key combination, this function returns *false*, which we use to break the infinite loop we have created.
 Here is the code for this loop: